 Dr. Bob Kloss, one of our Regional Hospice founders in 1983, who has also been our medical director since our earliest days, and Ed Ronan, Jr., CPA, the treasurer on our volunteer board of directors who ushered Regional Hospice through the creation of our Center for Comfort Care & Healing, received the 2017 Community Leadership Award at the Danbury Giving Circle’s Annual Breakfast.

 Family, music, an inspirational mentor and the real estate mantra: location, location, location, put Dr. Robert “Bob” Kloss on a path that changed the course of end-of-life care for families in our region.

-Together Dr. Albert Casazza and Dr. John Pezzimenti of Associated Internists, Dr. Kloss founded Regional Hospice and Palliative Care in Danbury in 1983.
+Together Dr. Albert Casazza and Dr. John Pezzimenti of Associated Internists, Dr. Kloss founded Regional Hospice in Danbury in 1983.
 Bob took on the mantle as medical director during 1985, and has been its compassionate and guiding clinical force ever since.

 Sailing, Music and a Soul Mate

 Born in Edgewater Park, New Jersey, a town along the Delaware River close to the Jersey Shore, Bob grew up with a passion for sailing and gift for music—an accomplished pianist and organist who played in church throughout high school and college.
 It was also at church where he met a dear friend who would become his future wife—Kathy Taylor—they were both five years old.
 They married in 1978 after Kathy finished her Master’s in Performing Arts at Julliard and Bob was in the last year of his residency at SUNY Buffalo.